getsentry/sentry.engineering/data/blog/the-case-for-debug-ids.md

 model number stays infact, one can at all times tell what widget the manual belongs to.
 This property is essential when dealing with files on a large scale.

-A less efficent and error prone approach involes on relying on external organisation such as labelled folders with dividers.
+A less efficient and error prone approach involes on relying on external organisation such as labelled folders with dividers.
 If anyone were to remove that manual and not put it back properly it would be (almost) impossible to identify the associated widget.